analogdevicesinc/testbenches/docs/user_guide/coding_guidelines.rst

 **K1**

-Constrained randomized values must be used for randomized testing.
+Constrained randomized values should be used for randomized testing.

 **K2**